 Primary Patient Contacts (PPC): Only one student may be assigned the responsibility of primary status for any given patient.
 PPC can only occur on-site in SCNM Medical Center, the Neil Riordan Center for Regenerative Medicine, or Community Extended Sites.
-PPC is defined as direct contact with patient during the initial medical visit, follow up medical visit, or a paid phone consult appointment within the SCNM Medical Center or Community Extended Site facility.
+PPC is defined as direct contact with patient during the initial medical visit, follow up medical visit, or a paid phone consult or telemedicine appointment within the SCNM Medical Center or Community Extended Site facility or other approved location.
 Contact with patients via email and/or follow up telephone calls are not considered primary patient contacts.